CookiePLMonster/CookiePLMonster.github.io/_mods/gta-sa/silentpatch.md

 * Crosshair doesn't mess up weapon icon when on a jetpack anymore
 * Free resprays will not carry on a New Game now
 * Fixed ambulance and firetruck dispatch timers - they reset on New Game now
+* Several stat counters now reset on New Game - so the player will not level up quicker after starting New Game from a save
+* "To stop Carl..." message now resets properly on New Game
 * Previously present only on PS2, 'Cars drive on water' cheat is now toggleable - its string is SEAROADER
 * Randomizer error causing peds not to spawn in some areas has been fixed
 * Randomizer error causing prostitutes to be quiet during solicit has been fixed